happycodelucky/SwiftUIWindowBinder/README.md

  Really, you shouldn't need access to the window object during the initialization of a SwiftUI view, but only when the view is acted upon (like a Button's `action:` closure).
 SwiftUI itself provides SwiftUI classes to wrap existing functionality in this way, such as `Alert` in place of using `UIAlertViewController` or `NSAlert`.

 # Installation
-To use **SwiftUIWindowBindableView** within your project see how to reference package using the [Swift Package Manager](https://swift.org/package-manager/) or in [Xcode](https://developer.apple.com/videos/play/wwdc2019/408/), using this repository's GitHub link.
-Once installed you can import **SwiftUIWindowBindableView** as appropriate.
+To use **SwiftUIWindowBinder** within your project see how to reference package using the [Swift Package Manager](https://swift.org/package-manager/) or in [Xcode](https://developer.apple.com/videos/play/wwdc2019/408/), using this repository's GitHub link.
+Once installed you can import **SwiftUIWindowBinder** as appropriate.

 ## Adding to Package.swift
 To add manually in the `Package.swift` use the following reference in your `dependencies` section: